adamfaasil/store-management-system/README.md

-# Electronic Store Management System
+# store management system

 ## Description

-The Electronic Store Management System is a robust software application developed in C, designed to enhance the management and operational efficiency of an electronics retail store.
+The Store Management System is a robust software application developed in C, designed to enhance the management and operational efficiency of a retail store.
 This system provides a command-line interface for managing inventory, sales, and customer information, ensuring that store owners can effectively oversee their business processes.

 ## Features